The Beatles’ first No. 1 hit in the U.K., “Please Please Me,” came in February 1963 on Parlophone records.

 Sheet music cover for the Beatles’ “Please Please Me” issued by Dick James Music, Ltd., London.

 “Please Please Me” was a John Lennon composition.
 Lennon described the inspiration for the song as coming from a combination of Roy Orbison and Bing Crosby influences.
 He wrote the song at his aunt Mimi’s house, having been listening at the time to some Roy Orbison tunes.
-Lennon was also taken with a line from Bing Crosby’s 1932 song, “Please” – the line being, “Please lend your little ears to my pleas…” Lennon said he loved “the double use of the word ‘please’.”
+Lennon was also taken with a line from Bing Crosby’s 1932 song, “Please” – the line being, “Please lend your little ears to my pleas…” Lennon said he loved “the double use of the word ‘please’” — in the second case, the plural of the word “plea”.

 Paul McCartney pointed back to Orbison’s style.
 “If you imagine [Please Please Me] much slower,” McCartney said of the song, “which is how John wrote it, it’s got everything.
 The big high notes, all the hallmarks of a Roy Orbison song.”